DeKalb County Arson Defense Lawyer

 Arson in the second degree, as explained in Georgia Code 16-7-61, covers basically everything arson in the first degree doesn’t.
 Any fire intentionally set to a building not stated in Code 16-7-61 is covered here.
 This includes setting fire to a structure not covered by the first degree while in the process of committing a felony.
 Arson in the second degree is punishable by a fine of no more that $25,000 and/or imprisonment for 1 to 10 years.

 CONTACT A DEKALB COUNTY ARSON LAWYER TODAY

 It is easy for prosecutors to narrate circumstantial evidence in such a way that a judge and jury would believe you have committed arson.
 And with a public defender, the chances of proving your innocence are even slimmer.
-If you’ve been charged with arson in Atlanta, you need a skilled, experienced criminal defense attorney by your side.
+If you’ve been charged with arson in DeKalb County, you need a skilled, experienced criminal defense attorney by your side.
 Call Hawkins Spizman Fortas today for a free consultation.
 We will craft a strong, custom defense on your behalf to make sure you don’t go to jail for something you didn’t do.
 If you’ve been charged, the prosecutor is already working on a strategy to put you behind bars.
 Time is of the essence.
 Call an experienced DeKalb County arson lawyer today.